mindnektar/apollo-augmented-hooks/DATA_MAPPING.md

 });
 ```

 This works just like the `target` attribute, except that the objects to map to are taken from the provided data rather than from the query result.
 Make sure the provided data comes from a reactive source (such as a hook reading from a context or another query), so your components re-render with fresh data whenever it changes.
+The provided data is compared by identity to determine whether the mapping needs to be recomputed, so if you derive it during render (e.g. `[...groups, ...flexGroups]`), memoize it — otherwise the mapped data is rebuilt on every render.

 If you omit the `fieldName` attribute, it defaults to the last part of the mapped path (`todos` in the example above).